Disclosures

 Is peer-to-peer lending safe?

-Using a legitimate P2P lending company holds the same risk as receiving financing through a financial institution.
-Anytime you borrow money, there is a risk of defaulting on the loan and ruining your credit score.
-It is important to know all of the fees and terms associated with your P2P loan before agreeing to it.
+Using a legitimate peer-to-peer lending company is considered to be safe.
+It holds the same risk as receiving financing through a financial institution.
+Anytime you borrow money, there is a risk of defaulting on the loan.
+Learn the fees and terms associated with your P2P loan before agreeing to it.

 How is P2P lending different from a traditional personal loan?

-The most notable difference between the two is that for P2P loans, funds come from individual investors rather than a financial institution.
+The most notable difference between P2P lending and a traditional personal loan is that P2P loans are funded by individual investors.
 In some cases, P2P lending can have more flexible requirements or more competitive interest rates.
+A traditional personal loan is offered from a bank, credit union or online lender.

 Bottom line